ashtarcommunications/verbatim/docs/docs/verbatim/1-getting-started/1-installation.md

 # Installation

-To download the latest version, see [paperlessdebate.com](https://paperlessdebate.com)
+To download the latest version (full or mini), see [paperlessdebate.com](https://paperlessdebate.com)

 Problems with installation?
 Check the [FAQ](../faq).

 Getting a virus alert?
 See [Verbatim and Antivirus](./virus).

-Note that the current Mac installer may or may not work on Apple Silicon devices - we're working on a new version of the installer to support both.
-In the interim, if the installer fails on your device, use the manual installation instructions below.
+If you have issues with the automated installer, use the manual installation instructions below.

+If you're having issues installing the full version, try Verbatim Mini, which is a stripped down version of Verbatim with all the core functionality, but with features removed (like Tabroom integrations and automatic updates) that are most likely to trip antivirus scanners.
+If you’re having issues with the full version or have particularly restrictive school IT, try this version.

 ## Automated Installation

 The automatic installer for your operating system should work for the majority of people.
+Only the full version has an automated installer.
+If you need the Mini version, you must install it manually with the instructions below.

 Then, make sure to read the section on [Security](./security) to understand how to adjust your macro security settings for use with Verbatim.

 On a PC, you also likely want to download the Plugins installer to automatically install all Verbatim [plugins](../advanced/plugins) at once, including the Vebratim Timer, OCR, search and more.